Becoming an International/US Postdoctoral Fellow

 This page will help you navigate through the various requirements for getting started as an international postdoctoral fellow at SFU.
 If you have questions about the visa process, please email email@example.com.

-If you are have an appointment as an international postdoctoral fellow and are at the stage of applying for a work permit (or need to renew your work permit), please refer your SFU department to SFU's Guide to Submitting an Offer of Employment.
+If you are have an appointment as an international postdoctoral fellow and are at the stage of applying for a work permit (or need to renew your work permit), please refer to your SFU department to obtain the offer of employment number.

 Applying for a Work Permit